acocalypso/mtgproxyprint/README.md

 - Real-time decklist validation
 - Professional PDF output with cut marks

+## 🤝 Contributing

+We build this project in the open at [github.com/acocalypso/mtgproxyprint](https://github.com/acocalypso/mtgproxyprint).
+It's fully open source, and we're actively looking for contributors who want to help improve card rendering, add new print workflows, or tackle outstanding issues.
+Check out the issue tracker or open a discussion to get started—we'd love to collaborate with you.

 ## 🙏 Acknowledgements

 - **[Scryfall](https://scryfall.com/)**: Comprehensive MTG card database and high-quality imagery